NCIAdmin/NCI-System-Status/content/default/issues/2019-03-30-connectivity-issue.md

 max_severity: down
 resolved_on: ''
 affected:
-  - CA VPN
+  - VPN - RM
-  - RM VPN
+  - VPN - CA
 enableComments: true
 ---
 ALERT: Hardware failure in CA and RM has taken these VPNs offline.